LivinBreezy/CybORG_OpenAIParallelWrapper/README.md

 ### parallel_step(actions:dict, messages: dict)

 This function has been added as a compatibility step between environments.
-If it is necessary to call an underlying env.parallel_step(..), this can be used as a translation function.
+If it is necessary to call an underlying env.parallel_step(..), this can be used as an interface.

 The OpenAIGymParallelWrapper contains the following modifications: